-“For thousands of years, women were not given their basic right to vote in the United States.
+Consider the following passage written by Stanton, a feminist advocating for woman’s voting rights, in 1890.
+It may look familiar: “For thousands of years, women were not given their basic right to vote in the United States.
 It’s only in the recent decade that many northern states have started to pass legislature legally allowing women to vote, and this change is primarily due to female activists.”

 Now, while the content is upsetting and the tone could be interpreted as angry, this passage is actually just factual.
 The question could be something like:

 The best word to describe the tone of the author is:

 Solution: Options A, B, and C all seem tempting because a feminist writer probably is outraged that women were subjected to such inequality for such a long period of time.
 But is the tone of this passage actually outraged or hurt or indignant?
 NO!
 This passage is simply laying out facts.
 The answer is D it’s factual!

 One more trick to answer tone questions is to ask yourself where you would find such a text.
 This question is incredibly helpful.

 For instance, if you say an academic or history journal, then you would expect the tone to be factual or informative.
 If you’d find it in a comedy magazine, it’ll probably be ironic or humorous.
 If you’d find it in a furious letter to the editor, it’ll probably be outraged or indignant.
 Just ask yourself this question, and the answer will usually fall into place.